Cold Plunge Overview: What is it and why you should do it!

 59° Fahrenheit—two to four sessions per week for eleven minutes total time—is enough to cause measurable metabolic boost according to Dr. Susanna Soeberg.

-Her study on cold plunging was performed on winter streamers.
+Her study on cold plunging was performed on winter swimmers.
 This means flowing water that breaks the thermal barrier.
 This is different from cold plunging in still water (horse troughs or barrels filled with ice) or low float rate cold plunges / ice baths / cold baths.

 Another frame of reference to consider: you ought to cold plunge at a temperature where it is uncomfortably cold yet safe.
 This is a great rule of thumb created by Dr. Andrew Huberman.